j-holub/Node-MPV/readme.md

     *return* - a promise that resolves to **true** when the track was skipped and **false** otherwise.
      The promise is rejected with an error message if the file is not playable.

+  * **jump** (position)

+    Jumps to the position in the playlist given by `position`.
+It's zero based, meaning that the first spot in the playlist is **0**.

+    *return* - a promise that resolves to **true** when the player jumped in the playlist and **false** if the the desired position is not possible because it is not within the playlist size.
+    The promise is rejected with an error message if the file is not playable.

   * **clearPlaylist** ()